Aeoll/HipCollector/README.md

 If checked references to files with the extensions shown will be ignored

 # Limitations
-Probably doesn't work for references containing these variables: $TAKE / $TAKENUM / $WEDGE / $WEDGENUM / $SLICE
+Probably doesn't work for references containing these variables: $ACTIVETAKE / $WEDGE / $WEDGENUM / $SLICE